JetBrains/teamcity-documentation/topics/storing-build-artifacts-in-amazon-s3.md

 * the provided AWS credentials or IAM role on the TeamCity server should have permissions: `DeleteObject, ListAllMyBuckets, GetBucketLocation, GetObject`
 * either AWS credentials should be specified and have `ListBucket, PutObject` permissions, or IAM role on all the TeamCity agents should have permissions: `ListBucket, PutObject`

-## Downloading Artifacts via CloudFront
+## Transferring Artifacts via CloudFront
 {id="CloudFrontSettings" auxiliary-id="CloudFrontSettings"}

 [Amazon CloudFront](https://aws.amazon.com/cloudfront/) is a content delivery network that offers low latency and high transfer speeds.
-Enabling its support for an S3 storage will allow TeamCity to download artifacts not from the S3 buckets but from the closest CloudFront server.
-If your S3 bucket is located in a different region than your TeamCity infrastructure, this could significantly speed up the artifacts' download and reduce expenses.
+Enabling its support for an S3 storage will allow TeamCity to transfer artifacts not through the S3 buckets but through the closest CloudFront server.
+If your S3 bucket is located in a different region than your TeamCity infrastructure, this could significantly speed up the artifacts' upload/download and reduce expenses.

 >If you use [EC2 build agents](setting-up-teamcity-for-amazon-ec2.md) located in the same region as the target S3 bucket, these agents will communicate with the bucket directly, omitting CloudFront.